cvs-health/testilo/README.md

 }
 ```

-This script has 2 acts.
+This script has 3 acts.
 The first is a placeholder act.
 The above batch can be merged with this script to create jobs.
-In that case, the first job would launch a Chromium browser, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, and then run the Axe tests.
+In that case, the first job would launch a Chromium browser, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, run the Axe tests, and then run the QualWeb tests.
 If the batch contained additional targets, additional jobs would be created, with the login actions for each target specified in the `private` array of the `acts` object of that target.

 As shown in this example, when a browser is launched by placeholder substitution, the script can determine the browser type (`chromium`, `firefox`, or `webkit`) by assigning a value to a `launch` property of the placeholder.
 That is useful, because sometimes it is the actions specified in a script that dictate which browser type is appropriate.